Skip to main content

 FSSI OS4 frequently asked questions

-Why use FSSI OS4?
+Why you should use FSSI OS4

 For orders at or below the micro-purchase threshold, use your GSA SmartPay card to make a purchase in the FSSI Office Supplies aisle of GSA Advantage.
-This is available on GSA Advantage by selecting “Office Supplies and Equipment – FSSI” on the left side of the page.
+This is available by selecting Office Supplies & Equipment FSSI (BIC) on the left-side menu of the website.

-For orders over the micro-purchase threshold, check with your Contracting Officer to understand your agency’s purchasing policy.
+For orders over the micro-purchase threshold, check with your contracting officer to understand your agency’s purchasing policy.

-Who may use OS4?
+Who can use OS4

 • All federal agencies and activities in the executive, legislative, and judicial branches.